magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 nor can you practise for anyone else.
 Just be mindful of your own doings.
 This is the way to practise.

-: I have been extremely careful to practise sense restraint.
+*Q*: I have been extremely careful to practise sense restraint.
 I always keep my eyes lowered and am mindful of every little action I do.
 When eating, for example, I take a long time and try to see each touch: chewing, tasting, swallowing, etc. I take each step very deliberately and carefully.
 Am I practising properly?

-: Sense restraint is proper practice.
+*A*: Sense restraint is proper practice.
 We should be mindful of it throughout the day.
 But don’t overdo it!
 Walk and eat and act naturally.
 And then develop natural mindfulness of what is going on within yourself.
 Don’t force your meditation nor force yourself into awkward